neo-project/neo/README.md

 * [neo-plugins](https://github.com/neo-project/neo-plugins/tree/master-2.x)
 * [neo-compiler](https://github.com/neo-project/neo-compiler/tree/master-2.x)

-NEO 1.x was known as Antshares, the roots of such codes can be found historically in this current repository.
+NEO 1.x was known as Antshares and the roots of the code can be found historically in this current repository.

 Supported Platforms
 --------